Sorry, currently out of stock

-Urban Gypsy is collection of trinkets strung onto sturdy kangaroo-hide leather.
-Designed to be worn as a long single layer piece, or double wrapped around the neck for a shorter necklace sitting around the décolletage area.
+Designed to be worn as a long single layer piece, it can also be double wrapped around the neck and worn in a shorter style sitting around the décolletage area.

-• Old silver-alloy cylinder bead, and scalloped edge coin chain pendant, circa 1960s, from the nomadic Banjara Tribe of Northern India (see history menu below).
+- Traditional and authentic vintage silver-alloy scalloped edge coin/chain pendant, circa 1960s, and cylinder spacer bead from the nomadic Banjara Tribe of Northern India

-• Antique silver-alloy 'telsum' prayer box protective amulet, from the Oromo People of Ethiopia, circa early 1900s (see history menu).
+- Exotic antique silver-alloy 'telsum' prayer box protective amulet, from the Oromo People of Ethiopia, circa early 1900s

 Ethiopian prayer boxes are traditionally made from an amalgamation of silver, alloy and/or nickel.
 Some are elaborately decorated and feature granulated designs created with melted silver.
 Worn by the Oromo People as protective amulets from various perils and superstitions, these particular amulets date from the early 1900s.